Find Affordable College Courses

 Brooklyn, NY

-In-state tuition fees for undergraduate students at Brooklyn College are $7,440 per year.
+The average tuition and fees for an in-state undergraduate at Brooklyn College are $7,440 a year.
 While working on their Bachelor's Degree, journalism majors at Brooklyn College accumulate an average of around $15,187 in student debt.

 Full Journalism at Brooklyn College Report